 Location: Online course

 Cost: Members € 300; Non-members € 450

 Course code: N/A

-This 4 day EMC Design course provides a good outline of the basics of EM theory and common EMC problems.
-It will cover all aspects of equipment design necessary to ensure a compliant design with a particular emphasis on PCB design and the implications of the various components.
+This 4 day Design for Electromagnetic Compatibility course provides a good outline of the basics of EM theory and common EMC problems.
+It covers all aspects of equipment design necessary to ensure a compliant design with a particular emphasis on PCB design and the implications of the various components.
 The course will include practical demonstrations and workshops.

 On completion of the course, participants will be able to:

 1. Understand EM basics – susceptibility and emissions